-One of Rhode Island's Department of Transportation's staff was severely injured by an impaired driver two years ago.
-This is one of the reasons we dedicate 164 funds to support this program.
-Impaired drivers often miss a construction site's well marked off area due to their impaired state.
-Although RIDOT supports and implements safety plans and training for all workers associated with road safety construction sites driving behavior continues to threaten all work zone safety staff.
-This program is twofold.
-One part is an educational module created for one of the state's unique charter schools, The New England Laborer's Construction Career Academy.
+One of Rhode Island's Department of Transportation staff was severely injured by an impaired driver last year.
+Although RIDOT supports and implements safety plans and training for all workers associated with road safety construction sites, driving behavior continues to threaten all work zone safety staff.
+This program is two-fold.

+One part is an educational module created with one of the state's unique charter schools, The New England Laborer's Construction Career Academy.
 The school has a 10-week work zone safety module which stresses dangerous driving behavior.
-The school has agreed to allow us to share our NHTSA safety knowledge with the students.
-We'll also be creating a Work Zone Safety Media Campaign intended to reach young students studying road construction as well as the public.
-Although we have a move over law many people do not understand the law itself or its intention.
-This program will help increase the safety knowledge base as well as dangerous driving behaviors associated with work zone sites throughout the state.
-The created media earned and paid will help us with our educational efforts on a larger scale. venues to highlight the messages and spread the awareness of work zone safety responsibilities and efforts.
-Data that supports this effort:
+The school has agreed to allow us to share our NHTSA safety knowledge with the students training for careers in construction.
+This module will provide important information to help these

+Second, we'll be creating a Work Zone safety poster media competition for the general public.
+This program is intended to reach both students studying road construction and general public.
+Although we have a move over law many people do not understand the law or its intention.
+This program will expand education on this topic.
+The created media earned and paid will help us with our educational efforts on a larger scale.
+We will coordinate with venues to highlight the messages and spread the awareness of work zone safety.